Moscow & Boise

 In Both Locations

-Whether you’re in Moscow in the Menard Building or in Boise at the Idaho Law and Justice Learning Center, the UI College of Law offers a range of co-curricular and extra-curricular activities, including the Sherman J. Bellwood Memorial Lectures, Northwest Institute for Dispute Resolution, Idaho Law Review Symposium, student competitions, and dozens of student organizations and activities.
+Whether you’re in Moscow in the Menard Building or in Boise at the Idaho Law and Justice Learning Center, the U of I College of Law offers a range of co-curricular and extra-curricular activities, including the Sherman J. Bellwood Memorial Lectures, Northwest Institute for Dispute Resolution, Idaho Law Review Symposium, student competitions, and dozens of student organizations and activities.
 Students in both locations also enjoy access to location specific externship opportunities.

 Moscow, with its tree-lined sidewalks and quiet places to study, provides several unique learning experiences for the ambitious law student: